 Mortgage debt and bankruptcy

 Whether or not you’ll be able to keep your home with mortgage debt after bankruptcy depends on which province you live in.
-In a bankruptcy, your Grant Thornton trustee will determine if there is equity in your home.
+In a bankruptcy, your Grant Thornton Licensed Insolvency Trustee will determine if there is equity in your home.
 Equity is defined as the difference between what the house is worth, and what is owed on the mortgage (including outstanding property taxes).
 If there is equity in your home that exceeds the applicable exemption in your province, in order to keep your home you may be required to pay this equity to the trustee—perhaps by borrowing from family, or other financing.

 Renew your mortgage after bankruptcy